lsst-ts/observatory-ops-docs/Safety/out-of-hours-support.rst

 The Out of Hours support call list is managed in a 1Password vault named "Emergency Call List".
 You must submit a JIRA ticket to `IT support`_ to be enrolled in the Rubin 1Password system.
-Request access to the Emergency Call List vault from Patrick Ingraham or Anastasia Alexov.
+Request access to the Emergency Call List vault from Anastasia Alexov.
 Once enrolled, you can `download`_ a desktop application or browser extension to use 1Password and access the information the `Emergency Call List`_ vault.

 .. note::
     If you volunteer to be on the Emergency Call List, you will see the phone numbers provided by every other volunteer.
     Your number will also be accessible to everyone with permissions to the vault.
-    If you volunteer, please provide your availability to the best of your knowledge, including holdiays and weekends.
+    If you volunteer, please provide your availability to the best of your knowledge, including holidays and weekends.

 .. _out-of-hours-support-resources-for-help: